 - Current Residential Setting (e.g., SODC, ICF/SNF, Sheltered Care, ICF/DD, Psychiatric Unit at a Hospital, General Hospital, Undomiciled, With Family Members, DHS-Funded Setting, Living Alone or With a Roommate, Other).

 - Exceptional circumstances, if present (i.e., Chronic Obstructive Pulmonary Disease, dementia of all types, Huntington's Disease, Amyotrophic Lateral Sclerosis, Congestive Heart Failure, or Ventilator Dependency).

-- When assessments have been completed, the PAS agency will document:
+- When assessments have been completed, the ISC agency will document: